azrulhasni/E2E_ML/README.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 -   As we can see, we have here a list of significant features (columns).
 Let us
     now filter out all other columns.
-Note the absent of ! in front of
-    `colnames` below

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 > data <- data[, colnames(data) %in% boruta_signif]